benja-wu/searchable-fileupload/README.md

 ## Full text Search
 This simple demo focus on the file metadata search with large files.
 Also supports samll and simple format's file content full text search with Atlas Search.
 ### Atlas Search Index
+Set up the Atlas Search index with the following JSON definition in Atlas UI
 ```json
 {
   "mappings": {